 Google AdWords makes its debut

 In 2000, Google AdWords made its debut.
 While its goal, like GoTo’s, was ultimately to generate revenue, it didn’t prioritize it at the expense of user experience.
-In addition to bidding, Google based ad positions on factors that contribute to Quality Score, which gave advertisers incentive to create great post-click experiences.
+In addition to bidding, Google based ad positions on factors that contribute to Quality Score, which gave advertisers incentive to create great post-click landing pages.

 Social media advertising erupts